glpi-project/doc-install/source/install/index.rst

 Once GLPI has been installed, you're almost done.

-An extra step would be to secure (or remove) installation directory.
+An extra step would be to secure installation directory.
 As an example, you can consider adding the following to your Apache virtual host configuration (or in the ``glpi/install/.htaccess`` file):

 .. code-block:: apache